schoolofdevops/kubernetes-labguide/chapters/kubernetes-replicasets-howto.md

 kubectl get pods
 ```

-## Adding ReplicaSet Configurations
+### Adding ReplicaSet Configurations

-Lets now write the spec for the Rplica Set.
+Lets now write the spec for the ReplicaSet.
 This is going to mainly contain,

-  * replicas
+  * replicas : define the scalability configs here
-  * selector
+  * selector : define configs which provide as a base for checking availibility
   * template (pod spec )
-  * minReadySeconds
+  * minReadySeconds : duration to wait after pod is ready till its declared as available (used by deployment)

 From here on, we would switch to the project and environment specific path and work from there.